TablePlus/tabledump/README.md

 This is a TablePlus's Plugin, by install `tabledump` you will have a menu `Copy Script As` in context menu.

+This fork includes support for Phinx migrations, and will also export any indexes and foreign keys associated with the chosen table.

 ![tabledump](https://github.com/TablePlus/tabledump/blob/master/images/export-laravel.gif "tabledump")

 # Support